-The terms of the Partnership Agreement, which creates and governs all rights attaching to Units, are described in Item 2.7 "Material Agreements".
+The terms of the Partnership Agreement, which creates and governs all rights attaching to Units, provide that each Limited Partner is entitled to one (1) vote for each Unit held by it in respect of all matters to be decided by the Limited Partners.
 Item 1.2 describes the use of available funds.